batpool/kubernetes/yaml/ingress/readme.md

 # Installing the Ingress Controller

+# i have created both YAML and JSON file choice of use

 ## Create a Namespace, a SA, the Default Secret, the Customization Config Map, and Custom Resource Definitions

 1. Clone the Ingress controller git repo: